aksqrd/ORM/README.md

 My next example will show how to call the business class's save() function which in turn will call our Data Access Layer Class which will then call our Insert/Update stored procedure and update an exsisting record.

-1. First I create a variable TestSaveUpdate and point it at my Business Class
+- First I create a variable TestSaveUpdate and point it at my Business Class
-2. Next I'll use a With statement associated to TestSaveUpdate
+- Next I'll use a With statement associated to TestSaveUpdate
-3. In order to update a record you must pass a value to the ID variable in your table.
+- In order to update a record you must pass a value to the ID variable in your table.
 I'll assign ID a value of 4
-4. I'll assign FirstName a value of "'George'" (making sure to include single quotes for my stored procedure if the variable I'm assigning a value to is a varchar) and LastName a value of "'Bush'"
+- I'll assign FirstName a value of "'George'" (making sure to include single quotes for my stored procedure if the variable I'm assigning a value to is a varchar) and LastName a value of "'Bush'"
-5. I'll envoke the save function of our business class by assigning it to a GenericID variable(if I didn't need the inserted record ID I would just envoke the save function in the With statment)
+- I'll envoke the save function of our business class by assigning it to a GenericID variable(if I didn't need the inserted record ID I would just envoke the save function in the With statment)
-6. Based on the criteria I've provided I'll call GenericID and write out its value
+- Based on the criteria I've provided I'll call GenericID and write out its value
-7. Close my object
+- Close my object

     Dim TestSaveUpdate As New Classes.tbl_Name
-    With TestSaveInsert
+    With TestSaveUpdate
         .ID = 4
-        .FirstName = "George"
+        .FirstName = "Madison"
-        .LastName = "Bush"
+        .LastName = "Kiger"
         .save()
     End With